devmfc/debian-on-amlogic/README.md

-# Debian image for Amlogic SOC's.
+# Debian image for Android boxes with Amlogic SOC's.
 Minimal Debian and Ubuntu images for Amlogic based OTT TV-boxes with mainline LTS kernel.
 Boots the kernel with vendor u-boot, so without the use of a chainloaded u-boot.

 ## Current images: